Environmental Benefits of Organic

 “Drought doesn’t cause bare ground, bare ground causes drought.”
 Allan Savory, Savory Institute.

-Drought is defined as prolonged periods of below average rainfall, however, how the land is managed decides what type of effect drought will have on the agricultural system.
+Drought is defined as prolonged periods of below average rainfall; however, how the land is managed decides what type of effect drought will have on the agricultural system.

 Maintaining constant soil cover through under cropping, crimping systems rather than ploughing or harrowing, minimal or no tillage and correct stocking practices to prevent overgrazing all contribute to minimising the true effects of drought.
-Improved soil health under organic systems can result in 15-20% more water percolation through in soil, replenishing the ground water table and helping organic crops perform well in extreme weather[10].The principles of organic farming are focused on land regeneration.
-Organic farms can restore life to damaged soil and promote strong levels of biodiversity.
+Improved soil health under organic systems can result in 15-20% more water percolation through soil, replenishing the ground water table and helping organic crops perform well in extreme weather[13].
+The principles of organic farming are focused on land regeneration.
+Organic farms can restore life to damaged soil and promote high levels of biodiversity.

 The importance of soil health in organic systems cannot be overstated.